nphoumilay1/CodePathPrework-iOS101/README.md

 ## App Brainstorming

 1. Spotify
    - Creating and curating playlists tailored to my mood
    - Ability to collaborate and listen to the same music with friends in real-time

 2. Reminders
    - Automatic generative grocery lists
-   - Tags in reminders that help categorize them into specific lists
+   - Tags in reminders that help categorize tasks into specific lists

 3. iMessage
    - Flexibility to edit messages even after they've been sent
    - Ability to see when a person is actively typing
    - Message visual effects

 ## Notes